 1960s Split - Official IRA and Provisional IRA

 The Provisional Irish Republican Army, also known as PIRA or "Provos", carried out most armed attacks in the coming years and built a strong political base through Sinn Fein.
 While primarily engaged in fighting British forces, the PIRA was also involved in "side activities" that could be seen as involvement in organized crime and vigilantism.
-With the rise of the political fortunes of Sinn Fein, the PIRA became a liability and was convinced to agree to a ceasefire in 1997, leading to the Good Friday Agreement.
+With the rise of the political profile of the Sinn Fein party, the PIRA became a liability and was convinced to agree to a ceasefire in 1997, leading to the Good Friday Agreement.
 In July 2005 the Provisional Irish Republican Army announced the end of its military campaign and decommissioned all arms.

 Another splinter group was the Irish National Liberation Army.